firesidefiction/firesidefiction.github.io/submissions.md

 - Stories that promote fascism, racism, sexism, homophobia, ableism, etc.
 - Novels longer than 120,000 words (please query if you feel you have a longer work that we might want to consider).
 - PDF files or submissions pasted into the body of an email.
-- Stories that use intellectual property that under copyright (we don’t want to get sued).
+- Stories that use intellectual property that is under copyright (we don’t want to get sued).

 ### What to expect from us:
 - While we don’t pay advances, Fireside offers royalties on sales of all books, so our authors start seeing money from their work as soon as it’s published.
 We negotiate rights purchased and compensation on a case by case basis, so we don’t have one standard boilerplate novel and novella contract, but we are committed to treating creators fairly.